ploomber/jupysql/doc/connecting.md

     property=og:locale: "en_US"
 ---

-# Connecting to Databases with SQL Magic
+# Connecting to Databases with JupySQL

-Learn how to connect to various databases using SQL Magic in this tutorial.
-SQL Magic is a Jupyter Notebook extension that allows you to execute SQL queries directly in your notebook cells.
+Learn how to connect to various databases using JupySQL in this tutorial.
+JupySQL is a Jupyter Notebook extension that allows you to execute SQL queries directly in your notebook cells.
 We'll show you how to establish connections, connect securely, and use existing `sqlalchemy.engine.Engine` instances.

 ## Establishing a connection